Frequently Asked Questions

 Federal aid is packaged and institutional awards are made in April.

-No. You only need to complete the Master Promissory Note when you receive a Federal Direct Stafford Loan for the first time.
+No. You only need to complete the Master Promissory Note when you receive a Federal Direct Unsudsidized Loan for the first time in Medical School.

 You can view your financial aid information by accessing the Campus Information System.

 Wendy Clark is the Financial Aid Administrator for the Medical School and her office is located in the School of Medicine, room 1C255.
-Ms. Clark's Office Hours are 9:00 am to 5:30 pm, Monday through Friday, and students are encouraged to schedule an appointment.
-Ms. Clark can assist with debt management and most financial aid information such as; completing forms, looking up awards and disbursements, and review checklists.
+Wendy's office hours are 9:15 am to 6:15 pm, Monday through Friday, and students are encouraged to schedule an appointment.
+Wenddy can assist with debt management and most financial aid information such as: completing forms, looking up awards and disbursements, and review checklists.
 However, all financial aid is processed by the main campus University Office of Scholarships and Financial Aid.